runtimeverification/michelson-semantics/michelson.md

       a concrete value type for the resulting `map key_ty val_ty` or `list ty` that it produces.

-Currently, we do enforce these restrictions, but we may do so in a future version.
+Currently, we do not enforce these restrictions, but we may do so in a future version.

 ### Stack Initialization